Physics-Lee/Calcium_Imaging_of_Single_Neuron/README.md

   * Tukey test of the `intensity_volume` of certain volume.
 IQR_index = 1
   * Tukey test of the diff or ratio.
 IQR_index = 3

-* How to deal with outliers?: make them to be nan.
+* How to deal with outliers?
+  * make them to be nan.

 # How to Split the Soma and the Neurite?

+Answer: Use opening.

 ## tune